-Experienced Car Accident Attorneys Serving South Orange County and California
+Experienced Car Accident Attorneys Serving Mission Viejo and South Orange County

-What to Do If You Have Been Injured in a Car Accident in California
+What to Do If You Have Been Injured in a Car Accident in Mission Viejo

 If you are involved in a car accident, the first thing you should do is make sure everyone involved is safe, seek emergency assistance if it is required, get out of dangerous traffic lanes if possible, and otherwise safeguard you and your loved ones against further harm.
 Once everyone is out of danger, and if you are able, you may wish to photograph the scene of the accident (thankfully almost everyone has access to a cell phone camera these days).
 You can also photograph the damage to the vehicles involved.
 You can then request the other involved driver’s insurance information.

 You may wish to start making notes (a cell phone note-taking application is a helpful tool) about the location of the collision, which party was driving in which direction (referencing a direction of travel like “northbound” or “eastbound” can be helpful as you try to remember what happened later), and what you suspect was the cause of the accident.
 If the person who crashed into you makes any statements, for example, (e.g. “I’m so sorry, I was texting,” etc.) you can jot those statements down.
 You may then wish to call your insurance company to report the accident, or, if you are filing a third-party insurance claim through the other driver’s insurance, you may wish to make a report to their company using the policy information they shared with you.

 Regardless of the severity of the accident, you should contact law enforcement to file a police report.
 This report can be a tremendous help as you work with your attorney.
 Furthermore, under California law, if someone was injured or killed in the car accident, you are required to prepare a written report regarding the accident and send it to the California DMV.
 This same requirement applies to the other driver involved.
 Finally, you may wish to consider consulting with an attorney as soon as possible, as discussed further below.